-Interim Mortgage Assistance: Interim Mortgage Assistance may be provided to homeowners being served under the Homeowner Assistance Program who are making both a mortgage payment on their storm-damaged home and making a rental payment for their temporary home.
-These homeowners may be eligible to receive up to 20 months of assistance based on the lesser of their monthly mortgage and temporary rental housing payments.
-This option may be considered when the rehabilitation or reconstruction of a home extends beyond 3 months, during which mortgage payments may be due, but the home remains uninhabitable.
+Interim Mortgage Assistance: Interim Mortgage Assistance may be provided as an additional service to homeowners determined eligible under the City Managed or the Homeowner Managed program options.
+These homeowners may be eligible to receive up to 20 months of assistance.
+This option may be considered at the time an applicant is determined eligible for the rehabilitation or reconstruction of the damaged home.
 This assistance will help to ease the financial hardship homeowners may face during the post disaster recovery period and prevent homeowners from going into foreclosure.
 Determination of reasonable and necessary award amounts, including duplication of benefits calculation, retroactive eligibility, and specific performance milestones for the rehabilitation/reconstruction of homes, will be established in the program guidelines.
-The estimated budget for this option is \$10,603,695.
+The estimated budget for this option, including project delivery, is \$12,837,000.